Patent Search Report: Everything You Need to Know

 While you may be surprised, it can be common for a patent examiner to reject your application.
 Examiners can and do rely on some patents that you likely didn’t even know about based on your search results.
 However, some rejections can be due to the fact that your description of the invention is too broad.
 Sometimes, a patent examiner uses several patents to reject your invention, taking certain parts of the patents on those inventions.
 The main key to obtaining patent protection is to have both a broad and narrow definition of your invention That way, if the examiner does in fact reject your application, you can amend your application to satisfy the examiner’s requirements.

 If you need help with running a patent search report, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.